 It’s no accident that we’ve been helping clients say this for years.
 Just look at this Canadian student discuss how an MBA at the University of Edinburgh Business School boosted him both personally and professionally in QS TopMBA, or this Indian student speak about her great experience at King’s Business School in Master Abroad.
-Recently, we’ve even focused on the successes of these schools in the midst of Brexit negotiations, here’s a recent graduate from LSE’s Department of Management on starting a business in London, and we’ve written an excellent blog on making your Brexit pitch stand out from the crowd.
+Recently, we’ve even focused on the successes of these schools in the midst of Brexit negotiations, and we’ve written an excellent blog on making your Brexit pitch stand out from the crowd.

 We must remain proud of the potential of the country, and its capital, and not shy away from spelling this out to institutions and their audiences alike.

 If we don’t, we all stand to lose out.

 With passion and certainty, we will help our clients, current and prospective, to understand and take advantage of this time to build and extend their reputations as reliable, secure, and a potentially significant part of people’s lives.
 Business education in the UK remains to be seen as some of the highest quality in the world – and quite rightly so.